All Episodes

 Cool.

-You know when you feel like there's something there.
+You know, when you feel like there's something there.

 Yeah.

-You know, you know when you meet someone, you feel like there's something there, right?
+You know, you know, when you meet someone, you feel like there's something there, right?

 Sometimes you pretend there's something there.

-It's like the two drinks can create something there.
+The two drinks can create something there.

-Those are those And those are not real.
+And those are not real.

 That's just you making your own EMFs, right?

-But uh but I felt like there was something there.
+But, but I felt like there was something there.

-So I got her number, and then I sent her a text today.
+So I got her number and then I sent her a text today.

 Also, my buddy is me.

-She's gonna fucking say no, dude.
+She's going to fucking say no, dude.

 Fuck.

-Where's your confidence level on here?
+Where's your confidence level on here, one to 10?

 No.